awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-configuring-bucket-permissions.md

 When you make a bucket public \(read\-only\), you make all objects in the bucket readable by anyone on the internet through the bucket's URL \(for example, `https://DOC-EXAMPLE-BUCKET.us-east-1.amazonaws.com/media/sailbot.jpg`\)\.
 Don't make a bucket public \(read\-only\) if you don't want anyone on the internet to have access to your objects\.

 For more information about permission options, see [Understanding bucket permissions in Amazon Lightsail](amazon-lightsail-understanding-bucket-permissions.md)\.
 For more information about security best practices, see [Security Best Practices for Amazon Lightsail object storage](amazon-lightsail-bucket-security-best-practices.md)\.
 For more information about buckets, see [Object storage in Amazon Lightsail](buckets-in-amazon-lightsail.md)\.

+**Important**
+Lightsail object storage resources take into account both Lightsail bucket access permissions and Amazon S3 account\-level block public access configurations when allowing or denying public access\.
+For more information, see [Block public access for buckets in Amazon Lightsail](amazon-lightsail-block-public-access-for-buckets.md)\.

 ## Configure bucket access permissions<a name="configure-bucket-access-permissions"></a>